- West Segment: 7th Avenue between Wren Street and Fraser River Heritage Park

 Public transit is an important part of ensuring mobility options for everyone.
 It is not anticipated the transit routes will be impacted, and opportunities to improve bus stops and access to transit will be considered through the design process.
-The District will work with BC Transit to proactively consider how changes to the corridor may impact transit service.
+The City will work with BC Transit to proactively consider how changes to the corridor may impact transit service.

 Will the 7th Avenue Greenway impact garbage pick-up?